Jacqueline van den Hil

 Jacqueline van den Hil (born 20 March 1968) is a Dutch politician of the conservative liberal People's Party for Freedom and Democracy (VVD).
-She has been serving as a member of the House of Representatives since the 2021 general election.
+She has served intermittently as a member of the House of Representatives since the 2021 general election.
 Before entering politics, Van den Hil worked as a health care manager in her native province of Zeeland.

 Early life and career

 Van den Hil was born and raised in the Zeeland city Goes.
 She attended the secondary school Goese Lyceum at vwo level in the years 1980–86.
 Van den Hil wanted to study medicine but failed to get in because of the quota.
 In the meantime, she studied economics at Erasmus University Rotterdam but quit after two years to be trained as a radiodiagnostic laboratory technician at Oosterschelde Hospital.
 Van den Hil kept working as a lab technician at the hospital after 1991, when her training was completed.
 She was promoted to medical imaging techniques manager in 2003.

 Van den Hil became the manager of the nursing home Ter Schorre in Terneuzen of senior care provider SVRZ in 2008.
 While working there, she received a Master of Health Administration degree from TIAS School for Business and Society in 2010 after she had also studied management sciences at the Open University of the Netherlands between 2002 and 2008.
 Van den Hil was hired as manager of SVRZ's Ter Valcke location in Goes in 2013 and kept working there until she became an MP.

 She also served on the board of Alzheimer Zeeland (2009–15) and on the supervisory board of Stichting Intervence Jeugdzorg (2018–20).